Memory loss and dementia

-Reporting missing persons with dementia is easy with Herbert Protocol.
-The 'Herbert Protocol' gives nationally recognised branding to our the original 'Safe and Sound' Initiative, When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.
-Documents need to be completed and held by family/carers then handed over to police if a person goes missing.
-See the website for more information.
+Reporting missing persons with dementia is easy with the Herbert Protocol.
+The 'Herbert Protocol' gives nationally recognised branding to our original 'Safe and Sound' Initiative.
+When a person goes missing, it is very distressing for family and friends and can be even more worrying when the missing person has dementia.
+Documents need to be completed and held by family/carers then handed over to the police if a person goes missing.
+See the Dorset Police Missing Person with Dementia for more information.

 Things to do

 Keeping yourself occupied can help you to feel better, keep in touch with others and maintain your everyday skills.
 Alzheimer's Society has advice on how you can stay involved and active.